 Going there with you — deep, scary places

 A coach can help you with clarity simply because she’s willing to talk with you about deep, scary, potentially life-changing things.
-Asking deep questions about life, hearing about painful emotions, questioning fundamental beliefs…the people in your life may freak out about this stuff or be uncomfortable talking about it.
-A coach is happy to have these conversations.
-She probably enjoys them.
-Her ease with these conversations helps you relax and feel comfortable, too.
+Asking deep questions about life.
+Hearing about painful emotions.
+Questioning fundamental beliefs.
+The people in your life may not be comfortable doing these things with you — especially if they have a stake in your answers.
+Some coaches are happy to have these conversations and enjoy them.
+Your coach’s ease with these conversations can help you relax and feel comfortable, too.

 Sharing her opinions